 - Theories and frameworks in social and behavioral science

 - Evidence-based methods for program planning, implementation and evaluation

 MPH Community & Behavioral Health Promotion (48-49 credits)

 All students enrolled in the MPH program take a common set of core classes designed to give basic skills and knowledge of public health concepts.
 The core curriculum consists of at least 24-25 credit hours, including four credits for the Field Experience (3 credits) and Leadership in Public Health (1 credit) courses and a two-credit capstone seminar.
-In addition to the common core, students complete the required coursework in one of six specialization tracks (total program credits in parentheses): Biostatistics (46 credits), Community and Behavioral Health Promotion (48-49 credits), Environmental Health Sciences (45 credits), Epidemiology (49 credits), or Public Health Policy (48 credits) or Nutrition and Dietetics (64 credits).
+In addition to the common core, students complete the required coursework in one of six specialization tracks (total program credits in parentheses): Biostatistics (46 credits), Community and Behavioral Health Promotion (48-49 credits), Environmental Health Sciences (45 credits), Epidemiology (49 credits), Public Health Policy (48 credits) or Nutrition and Dietetics (64 credits).
 Students must maintain a cumulative GPA of 3.0 or better in order to progress through the program.